 Adjustments you report here change your tax liability and your tax deposits.
 You will have to take these adjustments into account on line 15 as Tax liability: Month 1; Month 2; Month 3 or on Schedule B (Form 941).
-You must explain any adjustments that you make on Form 941c, Supporting Statement to Correct Information, or in an equivalent statement.
+You must explain any prior period adjustments that you make on Form 941c, Supporting Statement to Correct Information, or in an equivalent statement.

 Form 941c is not an amended return but is a statement providing the necessary information and certifications for adjustments shown on lines 7d-7g.
 Do not file Form 941c separately from Form 941.
 See also section 13 of Pub.
-15
+15 (Circular E).

 7d.
-Current vear's income tax withholding.
-Enter adjustments for the current year's income tax withholding.
-For example, if you made a mistake when withholding income tax from wages that were paid in earlier quarters of the same calendar year, adjust it here.
-However, see the CAUTION below for adjustment of a prior year's "administrative error" that may also be shown on line 7d.
+Current year's income tax withholding.
+Enter adjustments for the current year's federal income tax withholding.
+For example, if you made a mistake when withholding federal income tax from wages that were paid in earlier quarters of the same calendar year, adjust it here.

+However, see the CAUTION below for adjustment of a prior year's "administrative error" also shown on line 7d.

-You cannot adjust or claim a refund or credit for any overpayment of income tax that you withheld or deducted from your employees in a previous year because employees use the amount shown on Form W-2 as a credit when they file their income tax returns.
+You cannot adjust or claim a refund or credit for any overpayment of federal income tax that you withheld or deducted from your employees in a previous year because employees use the amount shown on Form W-2 as a credit when they file their income tax returns.

-Do not adjust income tax withholding for quarters in previous years unless you do it to correct an CAUTION administrative error.
+Do not adjust federal income tax withholding for quarters in previous years unless you do it to correct сацтіом an administrative error.
 An administrative error happened if the amount you entered on Form 941 was not the same amount you actually withheld.
-For example, when the total amount of income tax actually withheld was not reported correctly on Form 941 because of a mathematical or transposition error, the difference is an administrative error.
+For example, when the total amount of federal income tax actually withheld was not reported correctly on Form 941 because of a mathematical or transposition error, the difference is an administrative error.
 The administrative error adjustment corrects the amounts reported on the Form 941 to agree with the amount actually withheld from the employee.
 Remember to attach an explanation for the adjustment.

 7e.
-Prior quarters' social security and Medicare taxes.
+Prior guarters' social security and Medicare taxes.
 Enter adjustments for prior quarters' social security and Medicare taxes.
 For example, if you made a mistake when reporting social security and Medicare taxes on previously filed Forms 941, adjust it here.
 If you need to report both an underpayment and an overpayment, show only the net difference.

-If you are adjusting an employee's social security or TIP Medicare wages or tips for a prior year, you must also file Form W-2c, Corrected Wage and Tax

-Statement, and Form W-3c, Transmittal of Corrected Wage and Tax Statements.
+If you are adjusting an employee's social security wages, social security tips, or Medicare wages and tips for a prior year, you must also file Form W-2c, Corrected Wage and Tax Statement, and Form W-3c, Transmittal of Corrected Wage and Tax Statements.

 - 7f.
 Special additions to federal income tax.
 This line is reserved for employers with special circumstances.
-Use this line only if the IRS has sent you a notice instructing you - 7g.
+Use this line only if the IRS has sent you a notice instructing you to do so.
+You must attach Form 941c explaining the tax increase. - 7g.
 Special additions to social security and Medicare.
 This line is reserved for employers with special circumstances.
-Use this line only if the IRS has sent you a notice instructing you to do so. - 7h.
-Total adjustments.
+Use this line only if the IRS has sent you a notice instructing you to do so.
+You must attach Form 941c explaining the tax increase. - 7h.
+TOTAL ADJUSTMENTS.
 Combine all adjustments shown on lines 7a through 7g and enter the result here.